mixxorz/mixxorz.github.io/_drafts/2016-11-15-settings-management-in-django.md

 > postgres://user:password@host:5432/mydb
 > ~~~
 >
 > You don't have to use it, but it's becoming a common convention these days.
-It's also really convenient since you don't have to specify each parameter separately.
+It's really convenient that the database parameters don't need to be declared separately.

-`django-environ` primarily gets the configuration from the current environment, but you can also make it load variables from a file (usually named `.env`).
+`django-environ` primarily gets the configuration from the current environment, but we can also make it load variables from a file (usually named `.env`).
 We'll make sure to add `.env` to our `.gitignore` as to not commit it to our repo.
 This is important since `.env` will usually hold sensitive settings, as well as environment specific settings.

 Let's add a `.env` file to our project root.